Chinese Remainder Theorem Approach to Montgomery-Type Algorithms: Conclusion

 \section{Conclusion}

 In this paper, we setup a CRT framework to treat Montgomery reduction and its variants.
 Under this approach, the derivation of these algorithms can be revealed more transparently, their proof of correctness can be processed naturally.
-Using this approach, some problems of the modular reduction algorithm in \cite{Huang} are identified, a counterexample is generated to show that the algorithm is incorrect.
-We also present an improved butterfly computation.
-The method is tested and exhibits better performance compared to NTT implantations using previous popular methods.
+Using this approach, some problems of the modular reduction algorithm in the literature are identified, a counterexample is generated to show that the algorithm is incorrect.